Fraud, Racketeering and Money Laundering: The Rabbit Hole of Corruption in International Football

 FIFA - An ongoing corruption scheme

-Published 12 months ago in Latin America
+Published about 1 year ago in Latin America

 The biggest, most-viewed (and most exciting) sports competition is underway.